rune004/mkdocs/docs/proxmox-errors.md

 ## VM Internet Access

 ### Tailscale VPN On Proxmox LXC Container
-!!! warning "Tailscale VPN On a Proxmox LXC Container"
+!!! failure "Tailscale VPN On a Proxmox LXC Container"

     This issue has been found when trying to use tailscale on a Proxmox LXC Container.